The school was founded in 2013 and is a 501c3 tax exempt non-profit.

 - last but not least, your chance to contribute to the kind of activities you value taking place in your community!

 The Arbutus Folk School was founded in 2013 with a mission to “enrich lives and build community through joyful hands-on learning with master artisans.”
-We are located in a 4,000 SF historic building in downtown Olympia and have core programs in Wood Arts, Blacksmithing, Fiber Arts, Ceramics, Music and Stonecarving.
+We are located in a 4,000 SF historic building in downtown Olympia and have core programs in Wood Arts, Metal Smithing, Fiber Arts, Ceramics, Music, Stonecarving and more!

 We have employed over 60 instructors and enrolled thousands of students.
 Many thousands of people attend our open house demonstrations, concerts and events.

-We sell certified-sustainably harvested lumber from Thurston, Mason, Lewis and Grays Harbor counties, all from small family tree farms.
-We partner with the City of Olympia, the Washington Dept. of Natural Resources and Cedar Creek Correctional Facility to utilize urban wood waste and help provide training for inmates.
-We also partner with Kokua Services, a non-profit that provides support to citizens with disabilities, to offer Hummingbird Studios, an inclusive community art education workshop.
+We use and sell certified-sustainably harvested lumber from Thurston, Mason, Lewis and Grays Harbor counties, all from small family tree farms.
+We have many community partners, including Kokua Services, a non-profit that provides support to citizens with disabilities, to offer Hummingbird Studios, an inclusive community art education workshop.

 Arbutus was founded to promote the Pacific Northwest’s regional craft identity and strengthen the local craft economy.
 We believe (and other folk schools around the country have shown) there is a significant ecologically and socially sustainable economic development opportunity by promoting craft tourism.